andreamerello/zynqmp-zcu102/howto-zcu102.md

 The FPGA image could be load afterwards from either U-boot proper or Linux.

 *NOTE:* Currently this boot method does not work because the PMU configuration object is missing!
-Workarounds to make the system successfully boot are descibed **here FIXME FIXME FIXME**
+Workarounds to make the system successfully boot are descibed [here] (atfpmu.md)

 In this flow *BOOT.bin* will contain only the PMU firmware (loaded by the boot ROM) and the u-boot *SPL*.